n0d3/Extended-Team-Win-Recovery-Project/README.md

 will be implemented along the way.

 Extended Features:
-* Proper detection of bootloader(cLK/MAGLDR/Haret)
+* Proper detection of bootloader(cLK/MAGLDR/haret)
-* Nilfs2 support for sdcard's ext partition
-* Option for converting file system [ext2 - ext3 - ext4 - nilfs2] of sdcard's ext partition without losing any data
-* Option to wipe Data, Boot and cLK's sBoot
+* Support for cLK's extra boot partitions
+* Tweaked off-mode charging for cLK (device can wake up by pressing any key)
+* Direct rebooting to selected boot partition for cLK bootloader
+* Direct rebooting with selected kernel from NativeSD folder for MAGLDR bootloader
+* Ability to communicate with cLK in order to change partitions' size if needed
 * Built-in NativeSD manager(Backup - Restore - Delete - Fix Permissions - Wipe Data - Wipe Dalvik-Cache - [cLK]Kernel-Restore)
-* Option for adding a 2nd ext partition(mmcblk0p3 as /sdext2)
-* Direct rebooting to selected boot partition for cLK bootloader
+* Option to skip any NativeSD Rom during sd-ext's partition backup
-* Option to adjust the backup process for DataOnExt method
+* Option to adjust backup/restore process for DataOnExt method *
+* Nilfs2 support for sdcard's ext(2nd/3rd primary) partition
+* NTFS support for sdcard's 1st primary partition
+* Option for converting file system [ext2 - ext3 - ext4 - nilfs2] of sdcard's ext partition (without losing any data if there is enough space on the /sdcard)
+* Option for adding a 3rd primary partition(mmcblk0p3 as /sdext2)
 * Option to skip dalvik-cache during backup
-* Option to skip existing NativeSD installations during backup
 * Ability to restore backups that were made using a CWM Recovery
-* Ability to take a screenshot by simply touching the top header/title
 * Ability to check SD Card's filesystem(s)
-* Ability to run shell scripts from the SD Card
+* Ability to run shell scripts from your SD Card (script location: /sdcard/TWRP/scripts)
+* Ability to "run" recovery (AROMA based) apps with one click (app location: /sdcard/TWRP/app)
+* Ability to select current theme (example of theme file location /sdcard/TWRP/theme/MyTheme/ui.zip)
+* Ability to check the size of the backup to be restored
+* Ability to take screenshot (screenshots location: /sdcard/TWRP/screenshots)
+* Configurable haptic feedback
+* Configurable system tweaks (cpu gov, cpu freq, i/o sched, drop_caches)